articulate/hermes/docs/api.md

 components.forEach(comp => comp.start())
 ```

 !> **When one of its handlers rejects with an error, a consumer will automatically stop processing messages and then re-throw the error, which will likely kill the process.**  (See [Error Handling](/api?id=error-handling) for details.)
-So if you've grouped multiple components onto a single host like this, a failure in one will stop the rest.
+So if you've grouped multiple consumers onto a single host like this, a failure in one will stop the rest.
 You'll want to balance the cost of isolated hosting with the risk of these types of failures.
+However, if the consumers are related and together form one [component](), it may be completely appropriate to stop them all.

 If you need to stop manually for any other reason, simple call its `stop()` function.